isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For efficiency and correctness, you nearly always want to capture by reference when using the lambda locally.
 This includes when writing or calling parallel algorithms that are local because they join before returning.

+##### Discussion

+The efficiency consideration is that most types are cheaper to pass by reference than by value.

+The correctness consideration is that many calls want to perform side effects on the original object at the call site (see example below).
+Passing by value prevents this.

+##### Note

+Unfortunately, there is no simple way to capture by reference to `const` to get the efficiency for a local call but also prevent side effects.

+##### Example

+Here, a large object (a network message) is passed to an iterative algorithm, and is it not efficient or correct to copy the message (which may not be copyable):

+    std::for_each(begin(sockets), end(sockets), [&message](auto& socket)
+    {
+        socket.send(message);
+    });

 ##### Example

 This is a simple three-stage parallel pipeline.
 Each `stage` object encapsulates a worker thread and a queue, has a `process` function to enqueue work, and in its destructor automatically blocks waiting for the queue to empty before ending the thread.